wardw/simpleunit/README.md

 ### The `Unit` type

 Units like `Centimeters` and `Meters_Second` are simple type aliases for a general `Unit` type, and so give convenient names to those units most used in practice.
-Some common SI units are defined in `nful::si` (todo!), but it is straightforward to alias new types as necessary.
+Some common SI units are defined in `sunit::si` (todo!), but it is straightforward to alias new types as necessary.
 For example, `Meters_Second` is

 	using Meters_Second = Unit<float, Velocity<meter, second>>;